-END OF AN ERA: Honas brought personal values to news career
+End of an era: Honas brought personal values to news career

 The things she will miss come down to the atmosphere in a newsroom, the people who've gone through a liberal arts background who like to communicate, making the newsroom a fun place to be, having the right to call to find details when something is going on.

 Much has changed in the years Honas has been in the business.
-Journalism hasn’t been the most respected profession around in the public eye at times through the years, but what saddens her is how bad that reputation has gotten recently.
+Journalism hasn't been the most respected profession around, but what saddens her is how bad that reputation has gotten recently.

 "I tell everyone to have five sources of news, read them all and listen to them all and the truth will come to the top.
 Be aware of several news sources, and don't just find a niche where they say what you think is true."